stefanbylund/zxnext_layer2/README.md

 ## Layer 2 Screen

 The Sinclair ZX Spectrum Next provides a new graphics mode called the layer 2 screen.
-The layer 2 screen is a 256 * 192 pixels screen with 256 colours where each pixel is an 8-bit RRRGGGBB colour value.
+The layer 2 screen is a 256 * 192 pixels screen with 256 colours where each pixel is an 8-bit index between 0 and 255 into a 256-colour palette.
 The pixels are laid out linearly from left to right and top to bottom.

+The layer 2 palette consists of 256 9-bit RGB333 colour values, i.e. the
-By default, the pink colour 0xE3 (227) represents the transparency colour.
-The colour encoding is the same as for the colour palette of the hardware sprites.
+total number of colours is 512.
+There are actually two layer 2 palettes, which one is currently used for diplaying the layer 2 screen can be selected at runtime.
+The colour encoding of the layer 2 palette is the same as for the palette of the ULA screen and hardware sprites.

+One colour is defined as the global transparency colour.
+This colour is an 8-bit RGB332 colour value so the transparency is compared only with the 8 most significant bits of the 9-bit RGB333 colours in the palette.
+This means that two of the 512 possible RGB333 colours will be transparent.
+By default, the global transparency colour is set to the pink colour 0xE3 (227).

-Tip: If you're drawing your graphics in a general-purpose paint program, it's good to know that the transparency colour 0xE3 corresponds to the 24-bit RGB colour 0xE000C0 (224, 0, 192).
+Tip: If you're drawing your graphics in a general-purpose paint program, it's good to know that the default global transparency colour 0xE3 corresponds to the 24-bit RGB colour 0xE000C0 (224, 0, 192).

 The layer 2 screen can either be located behind or in front of the Spectrum ULA screen.
-If it is in front of the ULA screen, the ULA screen will show through in those pixels of the layer 2 screen that have the transparency colour.
-If the layer 2 screen is behind the ULA screen, the layer 2 screen will show through in those pixels of the ULA screen that have the transparency colour.
+If it is in front of the ULA screen, the ULA screen will show through in those pixels of the layer 2 screen that match the transparency colour.
+If the layer 2 screen is behind the ULA screen, the layer 2 screen will show through in those pixels of the ULA screen that match the transparency colour.

 Sidenote: The ULA screen in Sinclair ZX Spectrum Next supports four graphics modes; standard Spectrum mode (256 * 192 pixels, 32 * 24 attributes, 16